ProzorroUKR/openprocurement.api/docs/source/tendering/config/min_bids_number.rst

 .. note::
     Specify `minBidsNumber` at tender level `minBidsNumber=2` then `lot1=2; lot2=2; lotX=2`

-* If at the end of the bid acceptance period, fewer bids than specified in the `minBidsNumber` field are submitted, the procedure automatically switches to the status `unsuccessful`, and the purchase is displayed as `Bidding canceled` on the site and on the official portal.
+* If at the end of the bid acceptance period, fewer bids than specified in the `minBidsNumber` field are submitted, the procedure automatically switches to the status `unsuccessful`, and the purchase is displayed as `The auction did not take place` on the site and on the official portal.

 Let's create a tender `belowThreshold` with configuration `minBidsNumber=2` and 1 bid: